Course overview

 Developing Specialist Practice

-The apprentice explores topics that have been introduced in previous modules, consolidating knowledge and approaching them from a more strategic perspective.
+The apprentice explores topics that have been introduced in previous modules, consolidating their knowledge, and approaching them from a strategic perspective.

-They also revisit and update previous learning to ensure the knowledge is embedded prior to workplace deployments.
+They also revisit and update previous learning to ensure knowledge is embedded before their specialist workplace deployments.
+They also revisit research methods and skills in readiness for subsequent modules.

 Evidence-based Policing Project